When it comes to buying music royalties, the biggest question investors ask is “how long are these royalties likely to continue in the future?”

 (*Age of track means the number of years a track has collected royalties, not necessarily when it was first released.
 If the date of first payment is unavailable, we use the original release data to approximate age of earnings.)

-As you can see, this catalog has five songs, each of which earned a different amount in the last 12 months (LTM), and each has earned for a different period of time.
+As you can see, this catalog has four songs, each of which earned a different amount in the last 12 months (LTM), and each has earned for a different period of time.

 To calculate the Dollar Age for the entire catalog, simply multiply the LTM of each song by the number of years that song has earned, to generate the weighted total.
 As you can see, this makes a song that earned $1,000 last year which has earned for six years equal in weighted total value to a song that earned $2,000 last year but has only earned for three years.